Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 The list of demo fixtures of an application is defined by the application developer in the demo_fixtures site attribute.

-The advantage of this approach is that the system administrator doesn’t need to know the list of demo fixtures when setting up a Lino site.
-The default list of demo fixtures to load for initializing a “clean” demo database can be long and difficult to remember, and (more importantly) it can change when an application evolves.
-As a system administrator you usually don’t want to know such details.
+Demo fixtures are written by the application developer because the system administrator doesn’t need to know them when setting up a Lino site.
+The default list of demo fixtures to load for initializing a meaningful demo database can be long and difficult to remember, it can change when an application evolves… These are implementation details, which a system administrator doesn’t want to know.